Magicboy-Zhang/Dengue-Prediction/README.md

     - Tree-based model
       - [ ] Decision Tree
       - [ ] Random Forest
+      - [ ] XGBoost

   - Optional Objectives:
-    - [ ] Training a model to fill the missing values
+    - [ ] Train a model to fill the missing values
+    - [ ] Consider drop column 'ndvi_ne' since it's highly correlated with other features but has most missing values

 ### Logs